 Born in the UK and raised in the Caribbean, I grew up with my nose in a book and a love of learning that led me to the University of Toronto, where I earned undergraduate and graduate degrees in science.

-My writing has been featured in science forums like the Plantae Community, I am a social media writer and science editor for Peridot Scientific Communications/Plant Editors and a regular contributor to Digits & Threads, the member-supported Canadian fibre and textile arts magazine.
+My writing has been featured in science forums like the Plantae Community; I am a social media writer and science editor for Peridot Scientific Communications/Plant Editors and interim managing editor and regular contributor at Digits & Threads, the member-supported Canadian fibre and textile arts magazine.
+I have edited technical manuals, scientific papers, corporate communications, memoirs, novels, and short stories.
+I can make your story shine!

 My goal is to understand your needs and work with you to craft the perfect solution for your project!